666Encryption/GoodBook32/README.md

 # GoodBook32
 GoodBook32 is a book to make it to rainbow heaven.
+Goodbook32 can only be written by the mark of the beast | C.M.C.
+666 or Christopher Mark Clark (426-47-6933)